aahill/quickstart-templates/template-quickstart-go.md

 <!-- rename TBD_KEY to something meaningful for your service, like TEXT_ANALYTICS_KEY -->
 After you get a key from your trial subscription or resource, [create an environment variable](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account#configure-an-environment-variable-for-authentication) for the key, named `TBD_KEY`.

-### Create a new Go project
+### Create a Go project directory

-In a console window (cmd, PowerShell, Terminal, Bash), create a new workspace for your Go project and navigate to it.
+In a console window (cmd, PowerShell, Terminal, Bash), create a new workspace for your Go project, named `my-app`, and navigate to it.

+```
+$ mkdir -p my-app/{src, bin, pkg}
+$ cd my-app
+```

 Your workspace will contain three folders:

-* **src** - This directory contains source code and packages.
-Any packages installed with the `go get` command will reside here.
+* **src** - This directory will contain source code and packages.
+Any packages installed with the `go get` command will go here.
-* **pkg** - This directory contains the compiled Go package objects.
+* **pkg** - This directory will contain the compiled Go package objects.
 These files all have an `.a` extension.
-* **bin** - This directory contains the binary executable files that are created when you run `go install`.
+* **bin** - This directory will contains the binary executable files that are created when you run `go install`.

 > [!TIP]
-> Learn more about the structure of a [Go workspace](https://golang.org/doc/code.html#Workspaces).
+> To learn more about the structure of a Go workspace, see the [Go language documentation](https://golang.org/doc/code.html#Workspaces).
 This guide includes information for setting `$GOPATH` and `$GOROOT`.

-Let's create a workspace called `my-app` and the required sub directories for `src`, `pkg`, and `bin`:

-```
-$ mkdir -p my-app/{src, bin, pkg}
-$ cd my-app
-```

 ### Install the client library for Go

-Now, let's install the client library for Go:
+Next, install the client library for Go:

 ```bash
 $ go get -u <library-location-or-url>